When the first ripe-as-jewel local strawberries become available, the family script for shortcake is fixed.

 - 1 teaspoon baking soda

-- 6 tablespoons cold unsalted butter (leave in frig until needed)
+- 6 tablespoons cold butter (leave in fridge until needed)

 - 1 scant cup non-fat yogurt

 Dice butter.
 (To dice, cut stick into fourths lengthwise.
 Turn, repeat.
 Then cut crosswise.)
-Work butter into flour mixture with fingertips until coarsely, not finely, mixed.
+With both hands, work the butter into the flour mixture with your fingertips until coarsely, not finely, mixed.

 Press dough about one inch thick.
-Cut into rounds with biscuit cutter, transfer to lightly buttered baking sheet.
+Cut into rounds with a biscuit cutter, transfer to the baking sheet.
 Reshape leftover dough and cut additional biscuits.
 (Cut as many as possible the first time for those biscuits will be more tender.)

 Bake immediately for 7 – 9 minutes or until tall and golden.
 Alternatively, freeze biscuits for 30 – 60 minutes before baking but the biscuits won’t be quite so light.